← Back to Drug List

 • Untreated latent or active tuberculosis infection

-• Untreated HIV infection (treated, well-controlled, asymptomatic HIV-positive patients can be treated)
+• Untreated HIV infection (treated, well-controlled, asymptomatic HIV-positive patients may be treated)

 • Concomitant live or live-attenuated vaccines or administration of inactivated, live, or live-attenuated vaccines less than 2 weeks before initiation

-• History of suicidal ideation or behavior or risk factors for suicide (e.g., depression, bipolar disorder) – relative contraindication when potential risks outweigh benefits; available only through the restricted SILIQ REMS Program
+• History of suicidal ideation or behavior or risk factors for suicide (e.g., depression, bipolar disorder) – relative contraindication; available only through the restricted SILIQ REMS Program

 • Crohn’s disease